-USB: The USB Icon in the upper left corner of the display will appear when a USB device is connected to either of the USB Ports on the Unit Control Panel or inside the control box.
+USB: The USB Icon in the upper left corner of the display will appear when a USB device is connected to either of the USB Ports on the Unit Control Panel.

 Hard Keys

 The keys on either side of the display are dedicated or "hard" keys.
 Their function always remains the same.